akash-network/community/wg-gpu/prd.md

 ### Private Container Registry Support

-Today Akash does not support deplpoying container images that are stored in provate registries (they need to be publicly accessible).
+Today Akash does not support deplpoying container images that are stored in private container registries (they need to be publicly accessible).
 If our primary user segment is ML & AI application developers then this is likely a requirement that we need to satisfy.
 This effort will be handled by a separate community work group (WG).

 ### Bandwidth Pricing